paulcsmith/mongoose-currency/README.md

 ## Gotchas

 The currency is returned as a floating point.
-When adding two floating points together it can have rounging errors
+When adding two floating points together it can have rounding errors
 ```
 1.03+1.19; // 2.2199999999999998
 ```